The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

 When your Insta followers see your ‘unfiltered’ photos at this spectacular landmark, they’ll be green with envy.

+And this incredible day continues into the night as we head to Doolin, the home of traditional Irish music.
 We head to the vibrant bars and pubs in this charming and welcoming village, so put on your dancing shoes and tap out some steps!

 Total driving time: None!

 It’s back to island adventures again on day six as we make the short ferry ride from Doolin to Inishmore.
 This is the largest of the breathtaking Aran Islands.
+These islands are romantically remote, and you’ll soon understand why they have inspired many poets and playwrights to put pen to paper!
+Be sure to sharpen your pencil before leaving Doolin!

+Cycling around Inishmore is truly wonderful as you can watch the changing landscape slowly unfold.
 You can also cover more ground on two wheels, giving you time to see the island’s fascinating ancient sites.

+Inishmore’s landmarks include the medieval Christian ruins of Clochán na Carraige and the Seven Churches.
 But the star of the show is the ring fort of Dún Aonghasa.
 These ruins stand on a cliff edge 100m above the open expanse of the Atlantic Ocean.

 Before you leave Inishmore, consider picking up a genuine Aran sweater and learning some Gaelic words from the locals.

+Back on the mainland, we make the short drive to Galway, the City of Tribes.
 Known as Ireland’s cultural capital, and the European Capital of Culture in 2020, Galway has a bohemian atmosphere and a thriving artistic scene.
+With poets, dancers, and musicians showing off their talents, it’s always Friday night in this city!
+You’ll find locals, students, and tourists enjoying the electric atmosphere in Galway’s narrow streets.

 Total driving time: 2.5 hours, excluding stops

+There’s one last adventure to enjoy before we say our sad goodbyes.
 In the morning, you will join our brilliant partners at WeWheel for a memorable e-bike tour around the city of Galway.

 Whizzing around the streets while learning about Galway’s culture, traditions, and medieval history is a great way to wrap up your adventure.

-The journey back over 40 shades of green is the perfect moment to relax and reminisce about the memories you’ve made on this amazing small tour group of Ireland!
+The journey back over 40 shades of green is the perfect moment to relax and reminisce about the memories you’ve made on this amazing small-group tour of Ireland!

 Please don’t hesitate to contact us if you have any questions about this tour or any others we operate.
 We may have already answered your question on our frequently asked questions page.